Ada-Developers-Academy/core/approaching-a-problem/pseudocode-and-logic.md

 Overall, it should be easier to read Example 1 and understand its goal because it has pseudocode, or understandable descriptions of code.

 Example 2 is full of working, functional code.
-However, sometimes, Example 2 is easier to read, because it's less information to parse through.
+Sometimes, Example 2 is easier to read, because it has less information to parse through.
 However, this requires developers to know the precise syntax at the time of writing it.

 ### Pseudocode Can Be Any Style